Target 2030

 Sustainability

-Management programs integrate process safety principles into daily operations, including evaluation and updating of process safety information, validation of operating procedures, regular safety reviews, management of change, comprehensive training, incident investigation and communication as well as asset integrity maintenance.
-Furthermore, our plants are subjects to responsible care audits and PS management reviews ensuring continuous improvement.
+Management programs integrate process safety principles into daily operations.
+This includes the review and updating of safety-relevant plant information, the validation of operating instructions, regular safety reviews, MOC processes, comprehensive training programs, incident investigation and communication, and measures to ensure asset integrity.
+Furthermore, our plants are subject to Responsible Care audits and process safety management reviews, which ensure continuous improvement.

 In 2023, BASF introduced a company‑wide strategic focus on preventing high‑severity process safety incidents.
 The aim of this realignment is to systematically reduce risks by consistently avoiding events that could have significant impacts on people, the environment, and assets.